Published: February 2020 | Updated: October 2022

 You must ensure your dog has proper shelter from weather and temperature extremes.
 Often people think their pooch is happy to be outside all day, but not if it is too cold, too hot or too wet.

 It is also incredibly important that you provide your dog with a quiet and comfortable resting place where they feel safe and undisturbed.
-Imagine if you had to eat, sleep and live in the middle of Time Square every day – you’d feel stressed and irritable (unless you’re a glutton for punishment).
+Imagine if you had to eat, sleep and live in the middle of Times Square every day – you’d feel stressed and irritable (unless you’re a glutton for punishment).
 What may seem calm to you may not to your dog, so be aware.

-Finally, the type of breed you have will also govern what they require to not feel any kind of discomfort.
+Finally, the type of breed you own will also govern what they require to not feel any kind of discomfort.
 Keep their nails trimmed and make sure they are groomed.
 Some longhaired dogs will require regular grooming so their hair does not become tangled and matted.